nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="9">
 # 9 Image Previews

 I don't know much about the image previews.
-Like most of Andreas' code, it works well and has seldom required attention.
+Previews are usually JPEG encoded and have no metadata.
+Exiv2 has no code to edit previews in images.
+About all that I know about previews is that the library finds them and creates a vector of thumbnails.
+Like most of Andreas' code, the Preview code works well and has seldom required attention.

 There are significant challenges in finding the previews as manufacturers use a variety of techniques.
 In particular, they often store an offset to a preview in a makernote, or some other devious location.
 In consequence, it's almost impossible to re-write the file without the risk of loosing the preview.
 This problem is compounded by the JPEG 64k limit in a single segment.
 Digital Cameras and Smart Phones are now a huge business and JPEG is the most popular image format.
-Regrettably, JPEG is a 30 year old standard which was conceived while dinosaurs roamed the earth.
+Regrettably, JPEG is a 30 year old standard which was conceived when dinosaurs roamed the earth.
 A global agreement to support Adobe's _**ad-hoc**_ JPEG extension could easily address this issue.
 The inertia of the industry is colossal.

 I find it incredible, yet unsurprising, that in an industry which talks about inovation and development can be so resistant to change.
 Small changes that would serve their industry.
 A friend of mine in Silicon Valley sat on a standards committee for video encoding.
-He told me about a meeting in which something absurd was proposed and he decided to speak about it.
-My friend seldom spoke that those meetings, but he couldn't let the issue pass.
-And he said to me with a stupid war-comic German accent.  _"So, I took zee lugar and I aimed carefully and I squeezed zee trigger.
-The bullet flew fast and straight and hit me in the shoulder."_.
+He told me about a meeting in which something absurd was proposed and he decided, although he seldom spoke, to speak against it.
+He couldn't let the issue pass.
+He said to me with a war-comic German accent.  _"So, I took zee lugar and I aimed carefully and I squeezed zee trigger.
+The bullet flew fast and straight and hit me between the eyes."_.
 The opposition he encountered was breathtaking.
 Craziness ends up in standards because of the politics of the Standards Committee.

-Exiv2 has no code to edit previews in images.
-About all that I know about previews is that the library finds them and creates a vector of thumbnails.

-Previews are usually JPEG encoded and have no metadata.
+So that's how we end up with several different designs to enable Exif, ICC and XMP data to be chunked in a JPEG.
+And the mess with Lens Recognition.
+And the mess with hundreds of similar yet different image formats.

 ```
 786 rmills@rmillsmm-local:~/temp/foo $ cp ~/Stonehenge.jpg .